Roald Dahl Day: five ways to celebrate

 Puffin Virtually Live 2013:

-Hosted by Michael Rosen, former Children’s Laureate and author of children’s biography Fantastic Mr Dahl, Michael is in conversation with Roald Dahl’s daughter, Lucy Dahl, the inspiration for Matilda, finding out about the mischief and mayhem her father got up to at home and in the writing of his work.
+Hosted by Michael Rosen, former Children’s Laureate and author of children’s biography Fantastic Mr Dahl, in conversation with Roald Dahl’s daughter, Lucy Dahl, the inspiration for Matilda, finding out about the mischief and mayhem her father got up to at home and in the writing of his work.
 There is also a live performance of “Naughty” from the Royal Shakespeare Company’s Matilda The Musical.

 Photo credit: Quentin Blake illustrations from James and the Giant Peach by Roald Dahl, published by Puffin books. © Quentin Blake